NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 How it works ?
 -----------------

 Nearby Shops is a free of cost nonprofit e-commerce platform for local vendors.
 Anyone can get listed as seller and deliver orders for free without any need to pay any comission.
-Its run and managed by volunteers and cooperatives.
+It is run and managed by volunteers and cooperatives.
 And the technology is fully open-source and free of cost.

 It is a first of its kind democratic, non-commercial, Open-Source and Nonprofit E-commerce platform.
 We aim to provide world class free of cost e-commerce platform to the sellers.